This entry reveals the remarkably low intellectual depths that the Lew Rockwell Cult plumbs:

 On the substantive issue, by all means support the right of people to secede from regimes they don’t wish to be ruled by.
 But it’s not at all so clear that they have a right to take with them others who don’t wish to secede, or who don’t want to be a part of their smaller state.
 That’s why issues of secession are not always easy, unless you simply don’t care about individual rights in the first place.
 For example, consider the enthusiasm of the Lew Rockwell Cult for the secession of the southern states, something done for the very explicit purpose of keeping the majority population of South Carolina in chains.
 (You see, they were slaves and not consulted on whether “the people” of South Carolina should secede from the US.)
 As the members of the majority population of slaves were not asked whether they wished to secede from South Carolina or from the slave masters who promoted secession, South Carolina’s secession was simply unjustifiable on moral grounds.
 (That is not the same as saying that everything that followed, including the unconstitutional and terrible acts of the Union and its armies, were justified.
 As Jeffrey Rogers Hummel has pointed out, the issues are quite separable.)

 Now the Lew Rockwell Cult doesn’t allow anyone to comment on their blogs.
 Fair enough.
 And they also don’t link to any sources that might contradict them.
 Fair enough.
 Since I’ll be flying to Ukraine tomorrow, I’ll not have any comments here, as the Cultists are gleeful about posting many remarks under different names (but with the same IP addresses).
 In the meantime, if you’re interested in the study of puerile psychology, check out the links they provide and see if they seem worthy of being taken seriously.
-(In case the post is later changed without notice, as they so often are by the “airbrushers” there, I did take a screen shot.)
+(In case the post is later changed without notice, as they so often are by the “airbrushers” there, I did take a screen shot of the Stephen Kinsella post.)